 Did you know that all cell phones sold in the U.S., regardless of their carrier subscription status, must be able to dial 911 in case of an emergency?
 That means that old phone tucked away in the back of your junk drawer will still call for an ambulance or police assistance, provided the battery is chargeable.

-Secure the Call checks each donated phone to make sure the battery still works, packages them with a charging cable, and then distributes them to needy members of the community who also happen to be at high risk for needing help from first responders like police and medical professionals.
+This organizaiton checks each donated phone to make sure the battery still works, packages them with a charging cable, and then distributes them to needy members of the community who also happen to be at high risk for needing help from first responders like police and medical professionals.
 These include domestic abuse survivors and the elderly.

 Question: Do you know of other reputable donation opportunities for the things we may no longer need but could change someone else’s life?
 Please share what you know in the comments area below—with as much detail as possible.
 Thanks!